EricaLinaG/Emacsn/README.md

 emacs startup breakage.

 ## emacsn
-There is shell script Emacs wrapper, __emacsn__ is just to make life a little easier.
+This is a shell script Emacs wrapper, __emacsn__ to make life a little easier.
 Because I'm lazy and I forget.
 It has accumulated features over the years, but remains a nice wrapper for the emacs and emacsclient command lines.